Rational1ty/mirror-encrypt/README.md

 - It includes various ways to create your own unique sets of mirrors (mirror fields), load mirrors that you've already made, generate mirrors automatically, or save some of your favorite combinations
 - The program also animates the process in real time, unless it is run in text-only mode (see commands for more info)
 - To run the program, double-click on the file "launcher.bat"
-- Additionally, you can customize many parts of the program using start-up commands.
+- Additionally, you can customize many parts of the program using commands.
 A full list of commands, what they do, and how to use them can be found below

 **Info:**